Bachelor of Aviation (Honours) in Operations and Management

 the academic results for previous studies and other supporting documents as required.

-You may also visit the Transport and Housing Bureau website of Hong Kong Aviation Scholarship Scheme for more details.
+You may also visit the Transport and Logistics Bureau website of Hong Kong Aviation Scholarship Scheme for more details.

 Programme structure and outcomes